 - Social proof – Customer reviews, testimonials, etc.

 Website navigation is crucial to making your website user-friendly.
 Not only does it ensure customers can find what they’re looking for quickly, but it also helps with search engine optimization (SEO).
+Your site should work well on computers and mobile devices alike.

 - About Us